justinjiajia/cloud_security/labs/lab_6.md

 It is a best practice to deploy infrastructure in *layers*.
 Common layers are:

 - Network (Amazon VPC)
+- Application (e.g., Web server)
 - Database
-- Application

 This way, templates can be reused between systems.
 For example, you can deploy a common network topology between development, test, and production environments, or deploy a standard database for multiple applications.

-In this task, you will deploy an AWS CloudFormation template that creates a networking layer by using Amazon VPC.
+In this task, you will deploy an AWS CloudFormation template that creates an Amazon VPC with related resources for a networking layer.

 1. Copy the following YAML code and paste it into a plain text file called *lab-network.yaml*.